lineick/semantic-calc/README.md

 # semantic-calc

-Calculate words semantically, by calculating with their embeds
+Calculate words semantically, by calculating with their embeds.

+Motivation is to outscore all millions of humans on https://www.datcreativity.com/ (verbal creativity test) by finding maximally far away embeds.
+Work still in progress.